 One item to note is that federal income tax withholdings changed slightly over the last few years.
 Though there weren't any changes for 2021, the newest Form W-4 includes significant revisions.
 For instance, it no longer uses allowances and it removes the option to claim dependency or personal exemptions.
 Instead, it includes a five-step process that asks you to enter dollar amounts for other forms of income and deductions.

 |Year||Median Household Income|

-There's more to celebrate about living and working in Tennessee than hiking in the Great Smoky Mountains or sharing a home with the world's country music capital.
-Residents of the Volunteer State sit in a favorable position with regard to state income taxes.
-You won't pay any state income tax on wages earned in Tennessee.
+You won't pay any state income tax earned in Tennessee.
 You also won't have to pay any local income taxes, regardless of which city you reside in.

 While you won't feel a significant impact from a traditional state income tax in Tennessee, the downside is that Tennessee sales tax rates deal a tough hit to taxpayers' cash flows during the year.
-Tennessee residents pay the highest overall sales tax nationwide with rates averaging at 9.46% and in some areas even pushing to 9.75%.
-This doesn't affect your paycheck, but your wallet will likely feel it whenever you make purchases.
+Tennessee residents pay the highest overall sales tax nationwide, with rates ranging from 8.50% to 9.75% depending on where you live.
+This doesn't affect your paycheck, but your wallet will feel it whenever you make a purchase.

 Overall, Tennessee has a low tax burden compared to other states, making it a relatively affordable place to live.
 If you’re planning on moving to the Volunteer State or if you’re thinking about refinancing a mortgage there, take look at our Tennessee mortgage guide.
 It has all the details about mortgage rates and information you’ll want to be familiar with before starting this process.